 1.2.3.
-FullFire® Optic Diffusing Tip Laser Probes
+Legacy FullFire[®] Optic Diffusing Tip Laser Probes

-Figure 1.7: Detail of the Distal End of the FullFire® Optic Diffusing Tip Laser Probe
+Figure 1.22: Detail of the Distal End of the FullFire® Optic Diffusing Tip Laser Probe

-The FullFire® Optic 3.3 and smaller diameter FullFireTM Optic 2.2 Diffusing Tip Laser Probes are comprised of the same components and mechanical interfaces as the SideFire® Optic 3.3 Directional Laser Probe.
-The FullFire probe is differentiated by laser energy dispersion in all directions/dimensions (see representative red arrows in Figure 1.7) and emanating from a 6mm long emission area (Figure 1.7).
+The legacy FullFire[®] Optic 3.3, diameter FullFire[TM] Optic 2.2 and NB3 1.6 Diffusing Tip Laser Probes are comprised of the same components and mechanical interfaces as the SideFire.
+The FullFire probe is differentiated by laser energy dispersion in all directions/dimensions (see representative red arrows Figure 1.22) and emanate from a 6 mm long laser focal (energy emission) area (Figure 1.7).